Lightstreamer/Lightstreamer-example-Monitor-client-javascript/README.md

 -  Get the lightstreamer.js file from the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) and put it in the "src/js" folder of the demo (if that is the case, please create it).
 Alternatively you can build a lightstreamer.js file from the
    [online generator](http://www.lightstreamer.com/distros/Lightstreamer_Allegro-Presto-Vivace_5_1_1_Colosseo_20130305/Lightstreamer/DOCS-SDKs/sdk_client_javascript/tools/generator.html).
-   In that case be sure to include the LightstreamerClient, Subscription, DynaGrid, and StatusWidget modules and to use the "Use AMD" version.
+   In that case be sure to include the LightstreamerClient, Subscription, DynaGrid, StaticGrid and StatusWidget modules and to use the "Use AMD" version.
 -  Get the require.js file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the "src/js" folder of the demo.
 -  Get the zip file from [script.aculo.us](http://script.aculo.us/downloads) and put the prototype.js, scriptaculous.js, and slider.js files in the "src/js/scriptaculous" folder of the demo.